-The base driftwoods are natural, and they can add nutrients like cellulose and tannins for your fish making them healthier.
+The base driftwoods are natural, and they can add nutrients like cellulose and tannins to your fish, making them healthier.
 Like their natural home, fish will feel safe.

 The size of these plants is a maximum of 10 inches, thus suitable for small aquariums also.
 It is better to rinse live plants thoroughly before you put them in the aquarium.

-Echinodorus amazonicus, these plants are native to the Central Americ and South America, known as ‘Amazon Sword.’
+Echinodorus amazonicus, these plants are native to Central Americ and South America, known as ‘Amazon Sword.’

-This product package includes one bundle of ‘amazon sword’ with six inches long.
+This product package includes one bundle of ‘amazon swords’ six inches long.
 Users are quite happy and provided positive feedback about this product.

 Beautiful and green amazon swords can beautify your aquarium perfectly.
 They are usually fast-growing plants and can absorb a significant amount of nitrates.
 These plants can create a comfortable natural home for your fish.

-You can plant them in any type of substrate, including gravel, but preferable to plant them in loosely packed plant substrate.
+You can plant them in any substrate type, including gravel, but preferable to plant them in loosely packed plant substrate.